 Coach Jordan Karovic

-Jordan is a graduating senior at Lewis University in Romeoville where she studies Social Work and Psychology.
+Jordan is a graduate of Lewis University in Romeoville where she studied Social Work and Psychology.
 She has been a member of Sokol since 1999 and started coaching at Sokol in the 6th grade.
 Her mom, coach Kim Elliott, had Jordan and her sister Payton involved with Sokol and close to their Czech roots since birth.
 In her youth, Jordan was a Sokol Stickney class regular, attended Sokol camp, and was the President of the Sokol Stickney Junior Board for many years—helping to organize spaghetti dinners, exhibitions, pancake breakfasts and more.
 She assisted in the move of Sokol Stickney to St. Hugh’s in Lyons and has authored many special numbers and gymnastics routines.
 In recent years as a coach, Jordan has attended many gymnastics skills clinics and coaching clinics to perfect her coaching skills.
 Jordan is the head volleyball coach for Sokol Stickney and was the volleyball captain at her high school.
 Jordan most recently nominated and chosen as a member of the Phi Alpha Honor Society at Lewis University, a program that only accepts the top 10% of social work students.
 Jordan specializes as a conditioning coach at Sokol Stickney.
 In her free time, she can be found at the gym doing strength training workouts and weight-lifting, babysitting, or taking very close loving care of her 97-year-old great-grandma, Babi.